First-time DUI Offense and Driver’s License Suspension: What You Should Know

 When a person is arrested DUI or DWI as a first-time offender, they are logically concerned about the chances of losing their license and nervous about what comes next.
 On top of the expensive costs of fines and legal costs that take place, people are also bothered by the thought of getting fired from their job without the ability to drive with a valid license.

 It is without question the new laws are tough on drivers charged with operating under the influence of alcohol or drugs.
 It makes perfect sense if you are charged with DUI, you should do whatever you can to have those charges dropped or minimized as soon as possible.
 With each new year, it also means tougher sentencing guidelines under the law for drivers who enter a guilty plea or get convicted even one time.
 In addition to loss of a personal reputation, insurance cost increases, license suspension and Ignition Interlock ramifications, you may easily find yourself struggling to keep your job or get to work in the future.

-We can help you online immediately to prevent the consequences for what happens to your license for a first DUI offense in: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming.
+We can help you online immediately to prevent the 2022 local consequences for what happens to your license for a first DUI offense in: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming.